Jevelry/Flockr/src/assumptions.md

 * Emails don't have any uppercase letters
 * Valid emails follow the regex
 * Names do not contain any numbers
+* All existing members can invite others to channel, does not need to be owner
+* Inviting self and others does nothing
+Have to be logged in to access following functions: